Quality Home Inspections

-Your home is one of your biggest investments.
-Whether you’re buying or selling, a high-quality home inspection provides the valuable information you need to make sound decisions and avoid costly mistakes.
+Your home is one of your most significant investments.
+Whether buying or selling, a high-quality home inspection provides the valuable information you need to make sound decisions and avoid costly mistakes.

-That’s where we come in.
-Our home inspection service is exceptionally thorough and informative.
-That’s because we take our time with every home inspection and use specialized tools for optimum results.
+That’s where T-Rex Inspections come in.
+Our home inspection service is comprehensive and informative.
+We take time with every home inspection and use specialized tools for optimum results.
 We invite our clients to accompany us and ask questions.
 It’s like getting a course in home ownership!
-And finally, we provide a detailed and easy-to-understand inspection report complete with tips and recommendations.
+And finally, we provide a detailed and easy-to-understand inspection report with tips and recommendations.

 When it comes to your home, having the right information at your fingertips can mean a world of difference.
 Let us help you make informed decisions about one of the most significant investments of your life.